About The 2510 Collective

 Therapy has to be both free of judgment and free of falsehood.
 And it takes a special kind of space to pull that off.
 That’s a 2510 kind of place.

-Educator and Cofounder - Marna Patterson, RN
+practice manager and Co-founder - Marna Patterson, RN

 Required disclosures: